Measuring What Matters

 To foster social and ecological thriving, we need holistic ways to understand where we are, where we are heading and how change is unfolding.
 Regeneration requires more than vision: it requires tools to set direction, sense progress, assess impact and adjust course.
 Measurement can help make complex systems intelligible, supports shared goals, and provides evidence to guide action.

-Measuring What Matters is the Systems Lab's program for developing and applying such tools.
-It is grounded in Regen Melbourne's foundational work with Kate Raworth's Doughnut Economics, which centres the idea of a 'safe and just space' — meeting everyone's social needs without breaching ecological limits — as a compass for our city.
+Measuring What Matters is grounded in Regen Melbourne's foundational work with Kate Raworth's Doughnut Economics, which centres the idea of a 'safe and just space' — meeting everyone's social needs without breaching ecological limits — as a compass for our city.
 In 2023, Regen Melbourne launched the Greater Melbourne City Portrait — a robust metropolitan application of the Doughnut.
+We work with local and global partners to develop, test and apply measurement models, indicators and practices that support systems change for regeneration.

-What are we asking
+What WE'RE asking

 WHAT IS